EvolvedHQ/cookiecutter-kata-gtest/README.md

 ```

 This template is intended to be very simple, so cookiecutter will
-prompt you for only two parameters when you are creating your project:
+prompt you for only three parameters when you are creating your project:

 ```
 kata [CodeKata]: